DClinDent in Paediatric Dentistry

 Following the interview the decision will be one of the following:

 Through attendance at consultant clinics and multidisciplinary clinics students will gain experience of diagnosis, treatment planning and on supervised clinics treatment.
 The academic basis of paediatric dentistry is taught by lectures, tutorials and course work.
-Students will also join with other students to undertake teaching in behavioural science, dental public health and current concepts in dentistry to provide a wide grounding.
+Students will also join with other students to undertake teaching in behaviour management, clinical management and dental public health to provide a wide grounding.

 The course stresses evidence based practice and students will be taught appraisal skills and research methods.
 All masters students will undertake a dissertation/research project.